Financial Abuse: Understanding it and Overcoming it

 Spending My Money

-He pulled similar tactics when it came to spending my money.
-An example of this is when we would go out for dinner.
-I wanted to go out for a cheap dinner – I was on a budget and I had a certain price point in mind.
-We decided upon a restaurant, and I told him I didn’t want him to order any adult drinks, because those could easily add twenty to thirty dollars to the final bill.
+He used similar tactics when it came to spending my money.
+I wanted to go out for a cheap dinner—I was on a budget and had a certain price point in mind.
+We decided upon a restaurant, and I told him I didn’t want him to order any adult drinks because those could easily add twenty to thirty dollars to the final bill.

 He always found a reason why it was okay to spend my money.